aayushsingh7/boat-recreate/README.md

 **Sheryians from reImage Hackathon:**

-- A special thank you to the `Sheryians team` for organizing the `reImage` Hackathon, which provided the platform for us to collaborate and create this project.
+- A special thank you to the `Sheryians team` for organizing the `ReImagine` Hackathon, which provided the platform for us to collaborate and create this project.

 <br>